ITS can provide the skills and training you need for the hospitality industry.

 Now that RSA does not need to be renewed every three years, it has certainly made life that little bit easier for those working in the industry.
 It provides one less component of compliance to deal with.
 However, there are still some very good reasons for staff and...read more

 A number of changes have been to the Liquor Act 2002 via the introduction of the Tackling Alcohol-fuelled Violence Legislation Bill 2015.
-Although these can be seen in detail on OLGR’s website some of the most significant elements that have been introduced, or...read more
+Although these can be seen in detail on OLGR's website some of the most significant elements that have been introduced, or will be...read more